Volunteerism and Training Manager Position Description:

-Advance the mission of Volunteer Tennessee by managing grants to support Tennessee AmeriCorps programs.
+Advance the mission of Volunteer Tennessee by developing and maintaining volunteerism infrastructure, managing trainings, and supporting programs.

 Philosophy of the position: